nearmap/kcd/README.md

 ```

-## Deploying CVManager to Kubernetes cluster
+## Deploying kcd to Kubernetes cluster
-*CVManage is only supported on Kubernetes >= 1.9*
+*kcdanage is only supported on Kubernetes >= 1.9*

-CVManager can be deployed using:
+kcd can be deployed using:

 1. Kubectl: yaml specs for Kubenetes configuration is [here](k8s/kubectl/README.md)
-2. Helm: Helm chart spec is [here](k8s/helm/cvmanager) and helm package is avaialble [here](https://raw.githubusercontent.com/nearmap/cvmanager/master/k8s/helm/cvmanager-0.1.0.tgz)
+2. Helm: Helm chart spec is [here](k8s/helm/kcd) and helm package is avaialble [here](https://raw.githubusercontent.com/nearmap/kcd/master/k8s/helm/kcd/kcd-0.1.0.tgz)

 Please [see](k8s/README.md) for more info.